Taseen08/Taseen08/README.md

 - A junior at the University of Waterloo, studying Computer Science
-- Currently interning as a software engineer at [Super](https://www.super.com/)
+- Currently interning as a software engineer at [Relay](https://relayfi.com/)
-- Seeking Summer 2023 SWE internships
+- Seeking 2024 SWE internships
 - Interested and experienced in full-stack software development
 - Passionate about impactful software that sets smiles
 - Building [Hexa](https://myhexaa.com/) - an EdTech platform that is going to revolutionize education is South Asia
 - Besides work and studies, I love to try out different cuisines, travelling and working out
 - Feel free to reach me out -  Let's chat about internships, university survival, food, and literally anything!
 - Let's connect on [LinkedIn](https://www.linkedin.com/in/a-s-m-taseen/)
-- My email: ataseen@uwaterloo.ca